Child.org has been quiet for a little while yet a huge amount has been happening behind the scenes. I’m taking this opportunity to update you all.

 The results above demonstrate how providing this knowledge changes and saves lives.
 This is the power of our work; this is what we can do with your support.
 The first campaign enabled this project, and this month we’re launching another Team Mum campaign.

-Sadly the follow-up campaign will not be assisted by the UK government this time around, but with your support, we’re going to be able to expand our work and develop new projects in Kenya and Sierra Leone.
+With your support, we’re going to be able to expand our work and develop new projects in Kenya and Sierra Leone.
 We’re also going to launch new versions of our Baby Box project to support many of the young mums who have become pregnant during the COVID crisis.

 We are not going to just ask for your donations (though they are always appreciated!).
 Instead, we want you to help us by running some of the brilliant activities our Income team has been working on and helping to get more people involved.
 There is something for everyone and plenty of fun to be had.
 We’ll be sharing more later in the month but for now, keep an eye out for notices coming your way.